 Smartphones have limited screen real estate due to small physical display sizes.
 A pop-up ad can potentially take up all of the screen’s available space, thus forcing the user to either dismiss or follow through on what the Ad wants.
 This leads to frustrated users and a bad mobile experience in general.

 The pop-up was invented to create a strong disassociation between ads and the websites they were being served on.
 Needless to say, this clearly hints at the fact that pop-ups rarely deliver content that is relevant to the website’s visitors.
 Not only that, but they’re also frustrating to encounter as they hinder access to what the user is really there for – the website’s content.

 Pop-ups have been designed to grab a user’s attention whether they like it or not.
 Pop-ups that are displayed successfully will always be able to show their content to the user.
 This has given advertisers the opportunity to include ‘click-bait’ content that is designed to get the most amounts of clicks.
 The focus here is not on the quality or relevance of the ad, just the number of clicks it can get from visitors.

 Important Factors of Pop-Ups that Impact SEO

 Pop-up ads can have a direct impact on the overall success of the SEO strategy of a website, even when Google’s penalties are not taken into account.
+We have seen this happen first-hand at A.P.
+Web Solutions.
 The following factors should be considered when implementing pop-up ads on a website:

 The timing of a pop-up ad can often decide whether it’s going to be considered as intrusive and frustrating by the user.
 Pop-ups that are displayed immediately after a webpage is accessed, are deemed intrusive by both Google and most internet users.